Frequently Asked Questions

 Q We show films, TV and other content that we either broadcast on TV or that we have purchased on DVD or rented through our online streaming service subscription.
 Do we still need a licence to view or show it in public?

-- Yes.
-The location requires a licence regardless of who owns the audiovisual work.
-While you may own the actual DVD, you are only granted the right to view it in your home, not to show it in public.
+A Yes.
+The location requires a licence regardless of who owns the content.
+While you may have rented, borrowed, or purchased an audiovisual programme, you are only granted the right to view it for personal, private use, not to perform it in public.

-- Yes.
+A Yes.
 A licence is required regardless of whether an admission fee is charged.
-However, the Umbrella Licence covers only those situations where admission is not charged.
+However, the MPLC Umbrella Licence® covers only those situations where admission is not charged.

-- We’re a non-profit organisation / public benefit organisation.
+Q We’re a non-profit organisation.
 Do we still need a licence?

-- Yes.
+A Yes.
 Under the law, it doesn’t matter if you’re a non-profit or for-profit organisation.
-You are required to have a public performance licence to show motion pictures and other audiovisual works.
+You are required to have a public exhibition licence to show motion pictures and other audiovisual works.

-- How much does the Umbrella Licence cost?
+Q How much does the MPLC Umbrella Licence cost?

-- In most cases, the MPLC has set licence fees based on the type and size of facility.
+A In most cases, MPLC® has set licence fees based on the type and size of facility.
 However, if the facility and/or use falls outside of these categories, the fee will be based on the nature and size of the audience and anticipated frequency of showings.

-If you have any further questions, please don’t hesitate to contact the MPLC at (021) 465-6449 or contact us.
+If you have any further questions, please don’t hesitate to contact MPLC at Motion Picture Licensing Company: